 Merle Great Dane dog shades are also varied.
-The frequent Merle Great Dane color strengths are following;
+The frequent color strengths of a Great Dane Merle are following;

 Dilute Merle or Blue Merle

-This Merle color has subdued base coat color and pattern color.
+This Great Dane Merle color has subdued base coat color and pattern color.

-The Harlequin color strength lies between Merle and Harlequin.
-As it is a mixture of Merle and Harlequin colors.
+The Harlequin color strength lies between Merle and Harlequin Great Danes color.
+As it is a mixture of both the Merle and Harlequin colors.

-Merle gene is not merely determinant of coat color in dogs.
+Merle gene is not only the determinant of coat color in dogs.
 It is also responsible for deciding eye color of a canine.
-Blue eyes of a Merle Great Dane are due to the presence of Merle gene in the dogs.
+Blue eyes of Merle Great Danes are due to the presence of Merle gene in the dogs.

-This is why Merle Great Dane sometimes have eyes of different colors.
-Sometimes there are two or even more colors in one eye of a Merle Great Dane.
+Occasionally, the Merle Great Danes have eyes of different colors.
+Sometimes there are two or even more colors in the eye of a Merle Great Dane puppy.

 Are Merle Great Danes rare?